eugenenelou/objective-progress/fullstack_1/backend/level_1/README.md

 }
 ```

-# Level 1 : Achivement in percentage
+# Level 1 : Achievement in percentage

 In this level, we are intersted in some records of objective's progress.
 For each one you should calculate the corresponding `progress` value.